First Meeting Checklist for Mentees

 • Help them help you.

-Consider your needs and be open with your mentor about them; help your mentor support you better.
+Consider your needs and be open with your mentor about them to help them support you better.

 • Who, what, when, where, how…